wellmaintained/decision-copilot/docs/domain/organisation.md

 ## Key Concepts

 ### Teams
-- Teams are embedded within organizations
+- Teams are embedded within organisations
 - A team belongs to exactly one organization
 - Teams contain projects and their associated decisions
 - Teams are the primary unit of access control